gabrieletiboni/aml22-rl/readme.md

 # Starting code for course project of Advanced Machine Learning (AML) 2022
 "Sim-to-Real transfer of Reinforcement Learning policies in robotics" exam project.

+**CAREFUL: this template is using the new Gymnasium API and the new Mujoco bindings.
+However, stable-baselines3 is not compatible with these new packages.
+In particular, Gymnasium has a retro-compatibility wrapper that seems to work sometimes, while the new Mujoco bindings are simply not supported (Hopper-v4 (mujoco) vs Hopper-v3 (mujoco-py)).**

 ## Getting started